 You can apply for an apprenticeship while you’re still at school as long as you’re 16 by the end of the summer holidays.

 You can also apply for an apprenticeship if you’re already working in social care.
 This will allow you to gain new skills and progress into a new role.

 Why choose an apprenticeship in adult social care?

-They’re a great way to develop your skills and knowledge.
+They're a great way to: